 Meanwhile, my hometown of London is a huge playground for children of all ages, and even though I’ve spent all my life here, I am still yet to see even a quarter of what our capital has to offer!

-If you’re still stuck for some inspiration on where to take the family on your next European city break, I’ve teamed up with a whole host of family travel bloggers to bring you some more fabulous suggestions:
+If you’re still stuck for some inspiration on where to take the family on your next European city break, I’ve teamed up with a whole host of family travel bloggers to bring you some more fabulous suggestions on the Best European Cities for toddlers and kids:

 Penny from Parentshaped shares a treasure hunt in Amsterdam, a city packed with invitations to play and new things to discover and learn as a family.